ethz-asl/eclipsify/README.md

 This utility creates a new eclipse project.
 It assumes the package is in a workspace with the default names for the devel/build/src spaces.
 If your workspace is different, try eclipsify-gen-project.
+If the command is called with the optional -w option, pointing to an existing eclipse workspace, the project is added to the eclipse workspace.
+You not have this workspace open in eclipse when you use -w.

 The project files will go to devel/share/project-name/eclipse